-- Geopolitical risk: The key risks being the armed conflict in Ukraine, increased nationalism across Europe threatening the stability of the ESM, and economic instability related to these.
-At the time of writing the direct impacts to the Group of the conflict in Ukraine have been limited but the indirect impacts such as increased market volatility, inflation and cyber risk threats continue to evolve and can impact the Group negatively.
-Political risk threatening the stability of the EU single market is another key area of concern for the Group.
-This has been observed previously with Brexit and the impact this can have on markets as well as the Group's operating model.
-Single market consistency is important for the strategy of Group and any risks to this are closely monitored.
-In addition, developments in US-China relations and Chinese domestic policies pose further geopolitical risk and related economic uncertainty. - Economic risk: Emerging risk concerns relate to the future path of inflation, monetary policy and fiscal policy and the interconnected nature of these risks prompting further macroeconomic uncertainty.
-The key drivers of uncertainty in this area include the conflict in Ukraine, ongoing supply chain issues and the resulting monetary and fiscal policy actions being taken to combat inflation.
-Recent policy actions appear to have had an impact on inflation, however significant uncertainty remains.
-Should inflation persist this will potentially lead to an increase in expenses for the Group resulting in both income statement impacts and balance sheet impacts as expenses are capitalised in the Solvency II technical provisions.
+- Geopolitical risk: The key risks being the increased geopolitical instability driven by conflicts such as those occurring in Gaza and Ukraine, the potential for increased nationalism across Europe threatening the European Single Market ("ESM"), the possibility of a deterioration in relations between the US and China and the economic instability that could result from these sources.
+The direct impacts of the conflicts in Gaza and Ukraine have been limited, however, the indirect impacts such as increased market volatility, inflation and cyber risk threats continue to evolve and are being closely monitored.
+These conflicts also have the potential to further worsen the refugee crisis and cause further migration away from conflict zones as discussed further below under Social Risk.
+Political risk threatening the stability of the ESM is another key area of concern for the Company.
+This has been observed previously with Brexit and the impact this can have on markets as well as the operating model.
+Single market consistency is important for the strategy of Company and any risks to this are closely monitored.
+In addition, developments in US-China relations and Chinese domestic policies pose further geopolitical risk and related economic uncertainty. - Economic risk: Emerging risk concerns relate to the ability of monetary policy to manage inflation without stifling growth and triggering a recession.
+This is interconnected with fiscal policy actions and complexity of supply chains, which are vulnerable to risk concentration and disruptions.
+In addition, concerns in relation to future Chinese growth and the impact this could have on the global economy are considered.
+The key drivers of uncertainty in this area include the war in Ukraine and the conflict in Gaza and ongoing monetary and fiscal policy actions being taken to combat macroeconomic uncertainty.
+At the time of writing, inflation appears to have stabilised, however significant uncertainty remains and there is the possibility that inflationary pressures re-ignite or that economies slip into a recession.
+This uncertainty and the associated actions of central banks can drive market volatility, including widening credit spreads and increased default risks, all of which are concerns monitored by the Company.